lidofinance/lido-dao/docs/protocol-levers.md

 ### Deposit loop iteration limit

-Controls how many ETH 2.0 validators can be registered in a single transaction.
+Controls how many ETH 2.0 deposits can be made in a single transaction.

-* Mutator: `setDepositIterationLimit(uint256)`
-  * Permission required: `SET_DEPOSIT_ITERATION_LIMIT`
-* Accessor: `getDepositIterationLimit() returns (uint256)`
+* A parameter of the `depositBufferedEther(uint256)` funciton
+* Default value: `16`
 * [Scenario test](/test/scenario/lido_deposit_iteration_limit.js)

-When someone submits Ether to the pool, the received Ether gets buffered in the pool contract.
-If the amount of the buffered Ether becomes larger than the ETH 2.0 deposit size (32 ETH), then the pool tries to register as many ETH 2.0 validators as it can.
-The limiting factors here are the amount of the buffered Ether (obviously), the number of spare validator keys (provided by node operators), and the deposit loop iteration limit, controlled by this lever.
+When someone calls `depositBufferedEther`, the pool tries to register as many ETH 2.0 validators as it can given the buffered Ether amount.
+The limit is passed as an argument to this function and is needed to prevent the transaction from [failing due to the block gas limit], which is possible if the amount of the buffered Ether becomes sufficiently large.

-The limit is needed to prevent the submit transaction from [failing due to the block gas limit](https://github.com/ConsenSys/smart-contract-best-practices/blob/8f99aef/docs/known_attacks.md#gas-limit-dos-on-a-contract-via-unbounded-operations).
+[failing due to the block gas limit]: https://github.com/ConsenSys/smart-contract-best-practices/blob/8f99aef/docs/known_attacks.md#gas-limit-dos-on-a-contract-via-unbounded-operations
-This is possible if the amount of the buffered Ether becomes sufficiently large, which, in turn, can occur due to:

-* a user sending a large amount of Ether in a single transaction;
-* temporary lack of new validator keys.

-In a situation when some Ether that could otherwise be used to register validators gets left buffered in the pool due to this limit, one can resume registering new validators by submitting zero Ether, which is allowed exactly for this purpose.

-Currently, the submit function, compiled with `200` optimizer iterations, consumes around `577000 gas` plus `107000 gas` for each registered validator, so the default limit is set by deploy scripts to `16` validators to make the submit transaction occupy no more than `20%` of a block.
-See [this file](/estimate_deposit_loop_gas.js) for the related calculations; you can run them with `yarn estimate-deposit-loop-gas`.

 ### Pausing